weaviate/Verba/README.md

 1. **Local Deployment**: Use Weaviate Embedded which runs locally on your device (except Windows, choose the Docker/Cloud Deployment)
 2. **Docker Deployment**: Choose this option when you're running Verba's Dockerfile.
 3. **Cloud Deployment**: Use an existing Weaviate instance hosted on WCD to run Verba

+**💻 Weaviate Embedded**
+Embedded Weaviate is a deployment model that runs a Weaviate instance from your application code rather than from a stand-alone Weaviate server installation.
+When you run Verba in `Local Deployment`, it will setup and manage Embedded Weaviate in the background.
+Please note that Weaviate Embedded is not supported on Windows and is in Experimental Mode which can bring unexpected errors.
+We recommend using the Docker Deployment or Cloud Deployment instead.
+You can read more about Weaviate Embedded [here](https://weaviate.io/developers/weaviate/installation/embedded).

 **🌩️ Weaviate Cloud Deployment (WCD)**